Uiedbook/JetPath/README.md

 In JetPath, unlike express, fastify or other Javascript base server-side framworks, JetPath is designed as a light, simple and but powerful, using the an intuitive route as function name system. you can be able to design and manage your api(s) with the smallest granularity possible.

-This benefits are very lovely and delighting, trust me you have never written javascript app in this manner before and you should definitely check this out for a new taste beyound what the mainstream offers, an eciting DX.
+This benefits are very lovely and delighting, but trust me you have never written javascript app in this manner before and you should definitely check this out for a new taste beyound what the mainstream offers, an eciting DX.

 --